 In the video, the co-founder of The Recursive Irina Obushtarova and the two co-founders talk about the significance of the milestone for Payhawk and for the Bulgarian ecosystem.
 Hristo and Konstantin share their founders’ advice and product-building know-how, and explain in detail what comes next for Payhawk.

 “We were not actually seeking to close a funding round but we were communicating with investors who could not join our Series B back in November.
 Our main focus was on growing aggressively as a team so that we could fulfill our market expansion plans.
 However, considering that the state of the public markets and the economy could potentially worsen by the end of 2022, we decided that it is in the company’s best interest if we fundraise earlier.
-This round allows us to have a certain margin of error and go about our expansion plans aggressively,” Hristo Borisov explained.
+This round allows us to have a certain margin of error and go about our expansion plans aggressively,” one of the Payhawk founders, Hristo Borisov, explained.

 The co-founders share that Payhawk does not currently plan to move its headquarters and would remain vested in the local ecosystem.
 “We will always remain a Bulgarian-based company and will probably do a lot of traveling to build the teams and operations abroad,” Konstantin Djengozov shares.